MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/GDPR-discovery-protection-reporting-in-Office365-dev-test-environment.md

 Connect-IPPSSession -UserPrincipalName $adminUser`

 1. Run the following PowerShell commands.
-``#Create & start search for sample data
+`#Create & start search for sample data
 $searchName = "Sample Customer Information Search"
 $searchQuery = "15080P9562 OR 14040O1119 OR 15020J8317 OR 14050E2330 OR 16050E2166 OR 17040O1118"
+New-ComplianceSearch -Name $searchName -SharePointLocation All -ExchangeLocation All -ContentMatchQuery $searchQuery Start-ComplianceSearch -Identity $searchName#Create & start search for sample data
+$searchName = "Sample Customer Information Search"
+$searchQuery = "15080P9562 OR 14040O1119 OR 15020J8317 OR 14050E2330 OR 16050E2166 OR 17040O1118"
-New-ComplianceSearch -Name $searchName -SharePointLocation All -ExchangeLocation All -ContentMatchQuery $searchQuery Start-ComplianceSearch -Identity $searchName
+New-ComplianceSearch -Name $searchName -SharePointLocation All -ExchangeLocation All -ContentMatchQuery $searchQuery Start-ComplianceSearch -Identity $searchName`

 1. Run the following PowerShell commands and copy the generated GUIDs to an open instance of Notepad on your computer in the order in which they are listed.
 `#Generate three unique GUIDs